Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The interior of the Colosseum with a group visiting the arena. | Ahmed Almakhzanji

-If you are planning a trip to Rome with the family and there is a little one in the group, don't worry: the Colosseum will amaze them.
-It's true that it can be a long visit, so it requires a bit of organization to make it a success.
-I'll tell you about it!
+If you are planning a trip to Rome with the family and there is a little one in the group, don't worry: the Colosseum will blow their minds.
+It is true that it can be a long visit, so it requires a bit of organization to make it a success.
+I'll tell you!

-Get your tickets online and in advance to avoid the queues
+Get your tickets online and in advance to avoid queues

-This will always be the first piece of advice I will give to anyone setting out to visit the Colosseum and Roman Forum, but if there are also children in the group, avoiding queues for them is essential.
+This will always be the first tip I'll give to anyone setting out to visit the Colosseum and Roman Forum, but if there are also children in the group, avoiding queues for them is essential.

 If you buy tickets to the Colosseum in advance, you will save long lines under the sun, where obviously the little ones will lose patience (and energy).
-In addition, prices not only do not vary, but online you will have more freedom to choose date, time and compare types of tickets and rates.
+In addition, not only do prices not vary, but online you will have more freedom to choose date, time and compare ticket types and rates.

-There are usually a lot of crowds around the amphitheater, so you will feel privileged when you get there with your tickets in hand and avoid any waiting time.
+There are usually quite crowds around the amphitheater, so you will feel privileged when you get there with your tickets in hand and avoid any waiting.

-Keep in mind that children under 18 have special conditions on ticket prices and guided tours, so when you go to book tickets you will have to indicate their ages to access the discounts.
+Please note that children under 18 have special conditions on ticket prices and guided tours, so when you go to book your tickets you will have to indicate their ages to access the discounts.

-Book tickets to the Colosseum, the Forum and the Palatine Hill
+Book your tickets to the Colosseum, Forum and Palatine Hill

 Immerse them in history